uia-worker/bacit-payara/README.md

     $ mvh clean install

-For example, with at local installation of maven
+For example, with a local installation of maven

     $ mvn --version
     Apache Maven 3.6.3 (cecedd343002696d0abb50b32b541b8a6ba2883f)